Southland College Preparatory Charter High School

 The Southland College Preparatory Charter High School (SCPHS; also known as Southland College Prep, Southland College Prep High School, or simply Southland) is a College Preparatory Charter High School in Richton Park, Illinois.
 The school serves the communities of Richton Park, Country Club Hills, Matteson, Olympia Fields, and Park Forest.

 History

 Southland College Preparatory Charter High School was formed in 2010 by Dr. Blondean Y. Davis as an alternative for students of Rich Township High School District 227.
 Beginning with fewer than 125 students, the school has its origins in O.W.
 Huth Middle School.
 By April, 2011 the freshman inaugural class had moved into the newly renovated school and district office.
 Previously a Prudential Insurance calling center, the purchase and renovation of the building totaled more than $10 million.
 Despite several attempts by District 227 officials to close the charter school and appeals made to the Illinois Court of Appeals, the charter school has remained open.
-It is the only one of its kind in the state of Illinois.